 - The Nakanobu Nebuta Festival brings the floats of Aomori’s famous festival to the streets of Shinagawa.

-- The Oeshiki Festival as Honmonji Temple sees an elegant evening procession of lanterns and blossom commemorating the death of Buddhist leader Nichiren.
+- The Oeshiki Festival at Honmonji Temple sees an elegant evening procession of lanterns and blossom commemorating the death of Buddhist leader Nichiren.

 - The Kawagoe Festival is the city’s biggest of the year with festival floats carrying unusual dolls.

-- The Kawasaki Halloween Parade is one the coutnry’s largest, with countless costumes and characters to spot.
+- Halloween in Tokyo has countless costumes and plenty of characters to spot.

 - The Dream Yosacoy Festival has processions of over 7,000 dancers showing off their moves on the streets of Tokyo.

-They’re not specifically fall-themed, but they’re great events nonetheless:
+They’re not specifically fall-themed, but they’re great Tokyo events nonetheless: